 The master’s degree is a non-admitting program and students interested in the HSRP program should consult the HSRP PhD program for program admissions and requirements.
 The MS-HSRP degree may still be earned on the way to a PhD degree dependent on student and advisor needs.

 This master's degree program is offered for work leading to the PhD.
 Students may not apply directly to the Master of Science in Health Services Research in Pharmacy and should instead see the admissions information for the PhD.

 Resources to help you afford graduate study might include assistantships, fellowships, traineeships, and financial aid.
 Further funding information is available from the Graduate School.
 Be sure to check with your program for individual policies and restrictions related to funding.

 HSRP faculty believe in supporting graduate students in their quest for knowledge and research expertise; maintaining a range of graduate student funding mechanisms is a high priority.
 Graduate students are typically provided with tuition remission and stipend (salary) support as either teaching assistants, research assistants, or fellows.
-The minimum graduate stipend for 2018-19 is $18,350 for the academic year (Sept-May); note that these levels are adjusted annually.
 Such appointments include health insurance; see the Graduate Coordinator for details.
 In addition, incoming students are provided with new laptop computers for their learning and research endeavors and access to state-of-the-art statistical software.
 Travel grants facilitate graduate student participation at national meetings.
 HRSP graduate students who are licensed pharmacists are typically encouraged to continue practicing part-time (e.g., on weekends), to maintain ties to the profession.
 See the School's webpage for the latest on HSRP graduate funding.